ywc0001/FamilyTree/README.md

 * Tint `Image`s to match the color scheme
 * Launch an activity on click using `actionStartActivity`

-[9]: app/src/main/java/com/example/jetnews/glance
+[9]: app/src/main/java/com/example/familytree/glance

 ### Data

-The data in the sample is static, held in the `com.example.jetnews.data` package.
+The data in the sample is static, held in the `com.example.familytree.data` package.

 ### Instrumented and Robolectric tests